Calliotropis calcarata: Description

 umbilicus, whose largest diameter, from the base of the columella to the opposite side, is about 2/5 of the diameter of the shell.

-The thin operculumis horny, many-whorled, and concave at the outer side.
+The thin operculum is horny, many-whorled, and concave at the outer side.

 The radula has the teeth in about 48 rows.
 The rhachidian tooth (R) has a rounded body, with crooked hooks at the angles of the very concave posterior margin, and is thickened by a plate of a triangular shape, with concave sides.
 The cusp is considerably narrower than the body, which is large in front.
 It has a sharp point and a few small denticles on each side; the body of the first lateral tooth is larger, subquadrate, with a sharply pointed cusp and a few smaller denticles The second one has a similar, but more elongated shape and a sharper cusp, also with a few smaller denticles.
 The third lateral is long and slender, strongly hooked, with denticles at the base of the cusp, and resembles more the uncini.
 Of the uncini the outer ones have a toothed margin, the outermost is broader with many small denticles.